 - c.
-Submit information on Standard III, Program of Study, for the nurse anesthesia program when one Self Study is written for the Council and another accrediting agency. - 3.
+Submit information on Standard III Program of Study or Standard D Graduate Standards for the nurse anesthesia program when one Self Study is written for the Council and another accrediting agency. - 3.
 Council actions

 Utilize the Self Study as one of the documents to be considered in reaching an accreditation decision.